pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 <PoiTooltip top={56} left={55}>
 <strong>Click a row</strong>
 {' '}
-to expand and see the row data in JSON form.
+to see the data in JSON form.
 </PoiTooltip>

 <svg title='' src='use-case-tutorials/mysql_data.png'/>